codefresh-io/cap-docs.codefresh.io/_docs/administration/audit.md

 toc: true
 ---

-Most entities in CSDP are GitOps compliant, and fully controlled via the GitOps approach.
+Most entities in CSDP are GitOps-compliant, and fully controlled via the GitOps approach.

 For information on which entities and how they are controlled, review [access control]({{site.baseurl}}/docs/administration/access-control/).

+Audit logs are available for GitOps-compliant entities.
 View audit logs:

 * In the **Notifications** panel, for Git Sources
 * In the **Update History** tab, for pipeline entities
 * In your Git repository

 ### Git Source changes in Notifications
 The **Notifications** panel is a pull-down panel, always available in the CSDP toolbar.
-The panel shows a recent view of important changes to main entities like Git Sources.
+The panel shows a recent view of important changes to entities such as Git Sources.

 {% include